cobyism/dciy/README.md

 process starting necessary, and should give you a DCIY server running locally on at the following address: [`http://localhost:6161`](http://localhost:6161).

-## Contributing to DCIY

-I’d :heart: to receive contributions and feedback from anyone, and there’s more ways to do that than writing code.

-### Contributing code

-1. Fork the repository.
-2. Create a branch (e.g. `my-awesome-feature`) for the work you’re going to do.
-3. Make your awesome changes in your topic branch.
-4. Send a pull request from your branch to this repository.

-### Other ways to contribute

-- Try the project out yourself.
-- [File issues](https://github.com/cobyism/dciy/issues/new) about bugs, problems, or inconsistencies you run into.
-- [File issues](https://github.com/cobyism/dciy/issues/new) with suggestions, feature ideas, or UI mockups for improvements.
-- Read through the documentation (just this `README` for now), and look for ways it could be improved.
-Click "Edit" on the file and make the changes yourself if you can!

 ## Using DCIY

 ### Adding a project